 4. Timeframe to overcome breakup

 As per studies, men usually take much longer to come out of a breakup, as the loss hits them very deeply and lasts for a long time.
-On the contrary, women process the breakup by grieving and letting out their emotions, which helps them overcome the pain sooner (1).
+On the contrary, women process the breakup by grieving and letting out their emotions of sorrow, which helps them overcome the pain sooner (1).
 Men struggle to process it because they avoid it, while women are able to sit with their emotion and move through it faster.

 5. Expressing anger or frustration